Bruce Langlands

 Year of Call 2019

 As well as personal injury litigation, Bruce also represents parties in fitness to practice proceedings, such as those before the Medical Practitioners Tribunal Service and the Scottish Social Services Council.
+He also has experience of Fatal Accident Inquiries.

 Representative Cases